 Whether you're having success on Amazon or not, it's essential to reevaluate your approach every week or month to see how you can improve your listings and take your sales to the next level.
-That's why we want to take a deep look into a product that helps you A/B test your Amazon listings to find out which elements your customers like best.
+That's why we want to take a long look at a product that helps you A/B test your Amazon listings to find out which elements your customers like best.
 In addition, this tool provides wonderful tools for improving your Amazon listings, checking on traffic, and protecting the integrity of those product listings.

 Sellerly Review: What Does it Do?

 Sellerly has massive potential for all Amazon merchants big and small.
 Sellerly has four tools to help users improve the performance of their product listings on Amazon: Split Testing, Traffic Insights, Listing Quality Check and Listing Protection tools.
 The tools are designed to influence visibility, traffic, and conversions of Amazon listings.

 Sellerly toolkit started with Sellerly Split Testing tool back in 2018 which was and still is free for its users.
 In addition to Sellerly's Split Testing feature, it now provides features for listing protection, traffic insights, and a quality check for your listings.

 We'll explain all of them more in the Features section below!

 Sellerly offers four different tools all packaged into one sleek dashboard.

 - Listing Protection – This monitors each of your listings on Amazon and sends you a notification if something isn't right.

 - Traffic Insights – The Amazon Traffic Insights tool is an analytics tool that allows you to evaluate and compare Amazon listings’ traffic channels, and scale your marketing strategy accordingly.
 The process is handled by using the ASIN (Amazon Standard Identification Number) of each item.

 - Split Testing – A system for running tests for all Amazon listings and figuring out which wording, photos, and other elements work best for increasing conversions.